 The monitoring provides insight on where the biggest opportunities exist to reduce waste and divert it from less beneficial streams like landfill and waste-to-energy.
 We continue to educate our employees about the benefits of recycling, provide a convenient recycling infrastructure in our facilities and cultivate a conservation mindset.
 Operations leaders and facility management support plant efforts and provide assistance.
 Since 2015, we have increased the amount of waste that is recycled and reused 55%.

-By the end of 2020, 31 of our 73 packaging manufacturing plants worldwide sent zero waste to landfill.
-Only 7% of the total waste Ball generated in 2020 was sent to landfills.
+By the end of 2022, 29 of our over 60 packaging manufacturing plants worldwide sent zero waste to landfill.
+Only 7% of the total waste Ball generated in 2022 was sent to landfills.
 Diverting waste from landfills is a challenge in some regions, especially when landfill costs are low or when waste must be shipped over long distances for alternative treatment options.
 Therefore, our long-term goal is to minimize waste sent to landfill when it is environmentally sound and economically feasible.

 Since 2008, we have diverted the filter cake in our operations from landfills.
 Filter cake accumulates during wastewater filtration and represents the largest waste stream by weight in our aluminum beverage can plants, accounting for up to 60% of a plant’s total waste.
 Ball has continued to identify opportunities to divert filter cakes from the waste stream.
 Some recent solutions include using filter cakes for alternative daily cover on landfills and as an ingredient in cement kiln processing.